mosdef-hub/mbuild/docs/recipe_development.rst

 We must make sure that mbuild is installed since we are inheriting from ``mbuild.Compound``.
 When you decide to distribute your plug-in, the dependencies must be listed.

 The second is the name of the plug-in itself.
-It is in general good practice to name it the name of your ``class``.
+It is considered good practice to name it the name of your ``class``.
 In this case, the name of the plug-in would be ``FCC``.

 The last step is to edit the ``setup.py`` file such that the plug-in can be registered under the entry_point group ``mbuild.plugins``.